 where $\phi=(1+\sqrt{5})/2 \approx 1.618$ is the golden ratio and the notation $\%1$ means that we remove the integer part.

-Kronecker sequences are a generalization of Fibonacci.
-One can replace the factors $1/\nbpoint$ and $\phi$ with other values and generate a point set in the same way.
-Given a set of parameters $\{p_1,p_2,\dots,p_d\}$ One can then define a Kronecker point set as follows:
+Kronecker sets are a generalization of Fibonacci.
+One can replace $\phi$ with other values and generate a point set in the same way.
+Given a set of parameters $\{p_2,\dots,p_d\}$, $p_j$ determining the coordinates in dimension $j$, one can then define a Kronecker point set as follows:

-In 2 dimensions, one can slightly improve the performance of the Fibonacci point set by shifting the sequence and starting with $i=1$.
-We therefore define the shifted Kronecker sequence as follows.
+In 2 dimensions, one can slightly improve the performance of the Fibonacci point set by shifting the set and starting with $i=1$.
+We therefore define the shifted Kronecker set as follows.

 From now on, we use ``Kronecker point set" instead of ``shifted Kronecker point set" as experiments are only run for shifted sets.
-In our preliminary experiments, our algorithms performed better when we set the first parameter $p_1$ to $1/\nbpoint$, this ensures that the points are very evenly spread on the first dimension and it seems to ease the search of good parameters for other dimensions.
-From now on, we will systematically consider that $p_1=1/\nbpoint$.

-In this paper, we look for good values for the parameters $(p_1,\dots,p_d)$.
-Figure~\ref{fig:heatmap} displays heatmaps showing the quality of Kronecker point sets obtained with parameters $(\frac{1}{\nbpoint},\parameterTwo, \parameterThree)$ for $\nbpoint=100$.
-The $x$ and $y$ axis represent the parameters $p_2$ and $p_3$ respectively.
-Each dot on a heatmap represent the discrepancy of the point set generated with parameters $(1/n,p_2,p_3)$.
+Additionally, since most of our experiments are conducted for point sets in 3 dimensions, we will focus on the 2-dimensional problem of finding values for parameters $p_2$ and $p_3$.
+Figure~\ref{fig:heatmap} displays heatmaps showing the quality of Kronecker point sets obtained with parameters $(\parameterTwo, \parameterThree)$ for $\nbpoint=100$.
+The $x$ and $y$ axis represent the parameters $p_2$ and $p_3$, respectively.
+Each dot on a heatmap represent the discrepancy of the point set generated with parameters $(p_2,p_3)$.